mohamadlakkis/Gold-Guardian/README.md

 ```
 This command will take care of everything, from setting up the dependencies, installing the correct version of python(that is compatible with the project) on a docker image.

 This command will take sometime since it will download the dependencies(including pytorch which is large) and the correct version of python.
-In addition to training the LSTM model (before deploying the service).
-You can check out the progress of the training by inspecting the lstm.log file inside the LSTM directory.

 Then you can run the application by running

 ```bash
 "sudo" docker compose up
 ```
 Then you can access the application on this [https://localhost:5001](http://localhost:5001).
+Note: You can try all of the other services by going to their corresponding tabs on the application.
+Regarding the LSTM model, initially, it will automatically start the training, once you execute the compose up.
+It may take some time to train the mode, but in the mean time you can try out the other services.

+Note: You can check out the progress of the training by inspecting the lstm.log file inside the LSTM directory.
 Note: If you wait for 2 a.m. time (System Time Zone) you will see the LSTM model being re-trained and the predictions being updated.